Updated: January 29, 2019

 Episerver Digital Experience Cloud Service follows Microsoft Azure compliance standards, and therefore our infrastructure has a wide range of compliance certifications, standards, and supporting processes.
 For information about compliance see the Episerver Trust Center.

-Episerver Enterprise Search follows Amazon AWS compliance standards, and therefore our search infrastructure has a wide range of compliance certifications, standards, and supporting processes.
+Episerver Enterprise Search follows Amazon AWS and Microsoft Azure compliance standards, and therefore our search infrastructure has a wide range of compliance certifications, standards, and supporting processes.
 For information about compliance see the Episerver Trust Center.